 MIN understands that integration is not possible by working with only a particular group within the community and so encourages participation from people of all backgrounds, ages and abilities living within Greater Maryhill, the North West area of Glasgow and beyond.

-MIN has an Open Door Policy so you are welcome to drop in to our office from 10am-5pm Monday to Friday for more information or advice.
+MIN has an Open Door Policy therefore you are welcome to drop in to our office from 10am-5pm Monday to Friday for more information or advice.

 Our Weekly Activities Include: